Proactive Foot Care, Any Time of Year

 2. Poor Circulation

-As podiatrists, one of the most important things we discuss with our diabetic patients is poor circulation in the feet.
 When blood flow is reduced, the body has a harder time healing—even small injuries can take much longer to recover.
 This slowed healing increases the risk of infection and makes consistent diabetic foot care essential.
+This is particularly important for lower extremities, where the heart may already be working harder to reach them.

 The fall and holiday months bring extra activity—travel, shopping, family events, and colder weather—all of which can place added stress on your feet.
 Here are practical, podiatrist-recommended steps to help keep your feet healthy while still enjoying the season.